Equivalence testing for linear regression: Practical Examples

 where $X_{1}=0$ corresponds to ``female,'' and $X_{1}=1$ corresponds to ``male''; $X_{2}$ corresponds to years since Ph.D.; $X_{3}$ corresponds to years of service; $X_{4}=0$ corresponds to ``theoretical,'' and $X_{4}=1$ corresponds to ``applied''; and where ($X_{5}=0$, $X_{6}=0$) corresponds to ``Asst.
 Prof.'', ($X_{5}=1$, $X_{6}=0$) corresponds to ``Assoc.
 Prof.'', and ($X_{5}=0$, $X_{6}=1$) corresponds to ``Prof.''.

-Table \ref{tab:fullresults} lists parameter estimates obtained by standard least squares estimation for the full multivariable linear regression model.
-Table \ref{tab:fulltests} lists the $p$-values for each of the hypothesis tests we consider.
-We also calculate a Bayes Factor (using the ``regressionBF'' function) comparing the full model (with $K=6$, and $X_{1}$, $X_{2}$, $X_{3}$, $X_{4}$, $X_{5}$, and $X_{6}$) to the null model (with $K=5$, and $X_{2}$, $X_{3}$, $X_{4}$, $X_{5}$, and $X_{6}$).
-We obtain a Bayes Factor of $B_{10}=0.260= 1/3.86$, indicating only moderate evidence in favour of the null model.
-This would correspond to an ``inconclusive'' result for a BF threshold of 6, or 10 (or any threshold higher than 3.86).
-The result from CET would also be ``inconclusive'' (for $\alpha=0.05$ and $\Delta=0.10$), since both the NHST $p$-value ($=0.216$) and the equivalence test $p$-value ($=0.076$) are larger than $\alpha=0.05$.
+{Table \ref{tab:salaries1} lists parameter estimates obtained by standard least squares estimation as well as LEAD values for the semipartial correlation coefficients (with $\alpha=0.05$).
+Table \ref{tab:salaries2} lists the $p$-values for each of the hypothesis tests we consider as well as Bayes factors.
+An equivalence margin of (-0.10, 0.10) is used for the equivalence testing of the semipartial correlation coefficients and the Bayes factors are calculated using the ``regressionBF'' function from the BayesFactor package (with the default prior-scale $r=\sqrt{2}/4$).}

+We obtain a Bayes factor for $k=1$ of $B_{10}= 1/3.9$, indicating only moderate evidence in favour of the null model.
+This corresponds to an ``inconclusive'' result with a Bayes factor threshold of 6, or 10 (or any threshold higher than 3.9 for that matter).
+The result for $k=1$ from CET would also be ``inconclusive'' (for $\alpha=0.05$ and $\Delta=0.10$), since both the NHST $p$-value ($=0.216$) and the equivalence test $p$-value ($=0.076$) are larger than $\alpha=0.05$.
 As such, we conclude that, when controlling for observed confounders, there are insufficient data to support either an association, or the lack of an association, between sex and salary.
+More data will be required to answer the question.
+This inconclusive result might motivate researchers to undertake another study on the question with a much larger sample size.

+{Note that the conclusions obtained with the CET and Bayes factor approaches do not entirely agree for the other predictors, see Table \ref{tab:salaries2}.
+For both the ``years since Ph.D" ($k=2$) and the ``years of service'' ($k=3$) predictors, the frequentist CET obtains a positive result whereas the Bayes factor obtains an inconclusive result.}